 At 14,115 feet, Pikes Peak is a monolithic monument named for explorer Zebulon Pike, whose travels left an indelible mark on the psyche of the American people and the Rocky Mountains.
 While Pike himself was never able to reach its summit, he was the first documented pioneer to try.
 Infused with historic significance, a picture of this mountain is more than just a shot of scenery — it’s a glimpse into Colorado’s identity.

 If you have an adventurous spirit, drive the Pikes Peak Highway to get your shot.
-It has more than 150 turns that traverse the mountain face, each one providing a vista worth photographing. * Note: Due to limited parking at the summit due to construction of the Pikes Peak Summit Complex, visitors planning to drive to the top during the busy summer months (May through October) may be required to take a complimentary shuttle from designated parking lots along the highway.
+It has more than 150 turns that traverse the mountain face, each one providing a vista worth photographing. *Note: Due to limited parking at the summit caused by construction of the Pikes Peak Summit Complex, visitors planning to drive to the top during the busy summer months (May through October) may be required to take a complimentary shuttle from designated parking lots along the highway.

 Location: Take Highway 24 west out of Colorado Springs.